French Institute for Research in Computer Science and Automation: Administrative status

 Inria has nine research centers distributed across France (in Bordeaux, Grenoble-Inovallée, Lille, Lyon, Nancy, Paris-Rocquencourt, Rennes, Saclay, and Sophia Antipolis) and one center abroad in Santiago de Chile, Chile.
 It also contributes to academic research teams outside of those centers.

 Inria Rennes is part of the joint Institut de recherche en informatique et systèmes aléatoires (IRISA) with several other entities.
+Inria Nancy is part of the joint LORIA (Laboratoire Lorrain de Recherche en Informatique et ses Applications) with CNRS and the University of Lorraine.

 Before December 2007, the three centers of Bordeaux, Lille and Saclay formed a single research center called INRIA Futurs.

 In October 2010, Inria, with Pierre and Marie Curie University (now Sorbonne University) and Paris Diderot University started IRILL, a center for innovation and research initiative for free software.

 Inria employs 3800 people.
 Among them are 1300 researchers, 1000 Ph.D. students and 500 postdoctorates.